jayathii06/video-chatbot/README.md

-# VideoMind - AI Video Q&A
+# VideoMind - AI Chatbot Q&A

 Ask questions about any YouTube video in natural language.
 VideoMind extracts the transcript, builds a semantic search index, and uses an LLM to answer questions grounded in the video content.